I/O-bound vs CPU-bound in Node.js

 Bound implies performance bottleneck

-This is the case for typical Node.js web server application.
-Majority of the time is spent waiting for network, filesystem and perhaps database I/O to complete.
+This is the case for the typical Node.js web server application.
+Most of the time is spent waiting for network, filesystem and perhaps database I/O to complete.
 Increasing hard disk speed or network connection improves the overall performance.

-An example of CPU bound application would be a service that calculates SHA-1 checksums.
-Majority of the time is spent crunching the hash - doing large amount of bitwise xors and shifts for the input string.
+An example of a CPU-bound application would be a service that calculates SHA-1 checksums.
+The majority of the time is spent crunching the hash - shifting and bitwise xorring the input string.

 This kind of application leads to trouble in Node.js.
-If the application spends too much time performing CPU intensive task all other requests are being held up.
-Node.js runs a single threaded event loop to concurrently advance many computations, for example serving multiple incoming HTTP requests.
+If the application spends too much time performing a CPU-intensive task, all other requests are being held up.
+Node.js runs a single-threaded event loop to concurrently advance many computations, for example, serving multiple incoming HTTP requests.
 This works well as long as all event handlers are small and yet wait for more events themselves.
-But if you perform CPU intensive calculation your concurrent web server Node.js application will come to a screeching halt.
-Other incoming requests will wait as only one request is being served at a time - not a very good service.
+But if you perform CPU intensive calculation, your concurrent web server Node.js application will come to a screeching halt.
+Other incoming requests will wait as only one request is being served at a time - not a very good service level.

-There are strategies to coping with CPU intensive tasks.
+There are strategies for coping with CPU intensive tasks.
 You can separate the calculation to elsewhere - forking a child process or using cluster module, using low level worker thread from libuv or creating a separate service.
-If you still want to do it in the main thread, the least you can do is give the execution back to the event loop frequently with setImmediate().
+If you still want to do it in the main thread, the least you can do is give the execution back to the event loop frequently with nextTick(), setImmediate() or await.

 Not every Node.js program needs high level of concurrency.
-When running popular task runner grunt for example, it doesn't really matter if something is CPU intensive or not.
-Sure it may take time, but in the end it's only serving one user: the one sitting in front of the monitor.
+For example, when running webpack during build, it doesn't really matter if it's CPU intensive or not.
+Sure it may take time, but it's running a dedicated job instead of serving HTTP requests.